binerogroup/documentation/_sources/guides/manage-openstack-resources-using-terraform.rst.txt

 pressing the small arrow next to it).

 The information in this file is needed to configure the Terraform provider.
-An example configuration file (called for instance "demo.tf") could look like this:
+An example configuration file (called for example "demo.tf") could look like this:

 ::